RobinsonKao/Portfolio-Projects/Covid-19 Data Project/README.md

 ## Objective

-This project delves into a comprehensive examination of COVID-19 data from the beginning of lockdown until September 2021, with a particular focus on exploring potential correlations between variables.
-My running hypothesis suggests a positive correlation between changes in death rates and changes in vaccination rates, specifically in response to individuals receiving their first dosage of the vaccine.
-I postulate that a significant increase in death rates might act as a motivating factor, prompting individuals to seek vaccination more urgently, thus potentially explaining this correlation.
-Throughout this project, I showcase proficiency in:

-Conducting data cleaning and exploratory data analysis (EDA) utilizing Pandas.
-Implementing both unsupervised and supervised learning techniques.
+"This project analyzes COVID-19 data from the start of the lockdown through September 2021, exploring potential correlations between variables.
+My hypothesis suggests a positive correlation between changes in death rates and first-dose vaccination rates, with higher death rates driving increased vaccination urgency.
+The project demonstrates my proficiency in data cleaning, exploratory data analysis (EDA) using Pandas, implementing both supervised and unsupervised learning techniques, and creating visualizations to communicate insights.
-Creating informative visualizations to effectively communicate insights gleaned from the data.

-This document will offer my final report, emphasizing the key data modeling outputs pivotal in shaping my hypothesis.
-Additionally, it will address inherent limitations and suggest avenues for future work, including the incorporation of more recent data and the rectification of identified shortcomings.
+The final report highlights key data modeling outputs supporting my hypothesis, discusses limitations, and suggests future work, such as incorporating more recent data and addressing identified shortcomings

 ## Table of Content